 The health care benefits are consistent with what employers are required to provide under the Affordable Care Act.
 In fact, the health care provision in Proposition 22 is more generous than state and federal laws, which only require health care to be provided to those working at least 30 hours per week, with no benefits for part time workers.
 Drivers would earn a health care contribution equal to 100 percent of the average employer payment toward a Covered California Plan, or $367 per month to a driver on average.

 Drivers start earning this amount at 15 hours per week and reach the full amount at 25 hours per week.
 They can also earn multiple contributions if they work with multiple platforms.

-How would Proposition 22 consumers and the public?
+How would Proposition 22 benefit consumers and the public?

 App-based food and grocery delivery and rideshare drivers are providing essential services delivering food and medicines to seniors and families who are forced to stay in their homes, helping restaurants survive, and providing easy access to earning opportunities for struggling Californians who have recently lost income or jobs.

 By promoting worker flexibility and economic security, Proposition 22 will protect the availability of app-based home delivery services that are providing food, medicine and groceries to those in need, and the rideshare services getting essential workers to their jobs and keeping drunk and impaired drivers off our roadways.